zuhlke/engineering-posts/azb2c-with-parcel.md

 The build output can be deployed manually to an [azure blob storage account](https://docs.microsoft.com/en-us/azure/active-directory-b2c/customize-ui-with-html?pivots=b2c-user-flow#2-create-an-azure-blob-storage-account) (or other hosting solution).
 We deployed it as part of our SPA in an azure static site (behind an app gateway) and integrated it with our CI/CD workflow.

 ## Configuration of Azure B2C
-The configuration of the Azure B2C to use our templates was handled by a partner company (there are ways to configure it in the identity experience framework for all pages user flows, which is not obvious from microsofts documentation, so be prepared to dive into some xml configuration).
+The configuration of the Azure B2C to use our templates was handled by a partner company (there are ways to configure it in the identity experience framework for all pages user flows, which is not obvious from Microsoft's documentation, so be prepared to dive into some xml configuration).

 # Conclusion
 Parcel.js provided us a quick and easy way to build those templates, we have now very clean and lightweight templates with neither much overhead on the development side nor on the output.